 2. Meanwhile, in a medium bowl combine 1 cup coarse ground cornmeal and 1 teaspoon salt.
 Use a wire whisk to stir in 1 cup cold water.
 Combining some cold water with the cornmeal mixture helps keep the cornmeal from clumping when added to the hot water.

 3. Slowly and carefully add the cornmeal mixture to the boiling water, stirring constantly.
-The continual stirring helps the cornmeal mixture dissolve smoothly in the boiling water without clumping.
+The continual stirring helps the cornmeal mixture distribute throughout the boiling water without clumping.

 4. Cook and stir until the mixture returns to boiling.
 Reduce the heat to medium-low and continue to cook for 25 to 30 minutes or until the mixture is very thick and soft.
 During the cooking time, the cornmeal will soak up the water and become thick.
 It is important that you adjust the heat as needed to maintain a slow boil, and stir frequently to keep the mixture from scorching.

 Tip: Use care not to get too close to the pan, because the hot mixture can splatter as it thickens.

-5. At this point, you are ready to separate the polenta into bowls and serve as a side dish on its own or as a base for a sauce.
+5. At this point, you are ready to divide the polenta into bowls and serve as a side dish on its own or as a base for a sauce.
 Or you can season it with the stir-in suggestions below or your own favorite ingredients.